matts-ch/benchmask/README.md

 - normalize filtration efficiency and pressure drop with volume flow (sometimes it is not possible to perfectly match the desired volume flow)

+## Next Steps

+- Simulate a beard
+-